kornpow/get-new-job-project/resume-app/RESUME.md

 ### **Biarri Networks** | DevOps
 *August 2020 - September 2021*

-- Maintained and upgraded our Jenkins CI/CD server
+- Maintained and upgraded our Jenkins CI/CD server.
 - Led an effort to migrate our jobs from classic Jenkins to using Jenkinsfiles, which is more composable, and easier to audit as code.
+- Improved internal tools to improve data-flow to leadership and managers.
 - Implemented a system upgrade for our high-performance solver servers, minimizing customer downtime, while adhering to strict upgrade requirements.

 ### **Babylon Micro-Farms** | IoT, Electronics, and Cloud Software